-If school is canceled or delayed due to the weather or any other emergency a "robo-call", via Blackboard Connect, will be issued to all families who have provided correct, current contact information.
-We will also leave an outgoing message on the school answering machines and place a note on the TSA homepage: www.sharonacademy.org.
+If school is canceled or delayed due to the weather or any other emergency a "robo-call", via Robo Call, will be issued to all families who have provided correct, current contact information. and place a note on the TSA homepage: www.sharonacademy.org.
 Closings are also announced on local radio stations and TV stations WCAX (channel 3) and WPTZ (channel 5).
 On occasions when power is out, we may not be able to leave a message on the school answering machine or place a note on the homepage.